Part IV

 Section I: The Toolkit of Descent

 To navigate the abyss safely, you need specific instruments.
-These five tools build upon your foundational skills but are calibrated for higher intensity.
-Use The Conscious Fold to confirm that each step aligns with your current capacity.
+These six tools build upon your foundational skills but are calibrated for higher intensity.
+Use The Conscious Fold to confirm that each step aligns with your current capacity, and treat aftercare as mandatory when intensity rises, sessions run long, or you touch trauma material.

 1. The Mirror of Sustained Awareness